aepsf/aep-ic2-templates-jetbrains-webstorm-intellij-idea/README.md

 ## Why to create and to use this set of templates?

-### Save time, it may save about ~~21 minutes~~ when you create and deploy 8 Apex Classes together by using the "Option 1 (DSH)" template set as below.
+### Save time, it may take quite some minutes when you create and deploy 8 Apex Classes manually without using the templates in this repository, e.g. "Option 1 (DSH)" template set as below.

 #### Lightning fast option to deploy Apex Classes